realgenekim/claude-code-web-bootstrap-clojure-sandbox/README.md

 ### For Projects (Integration)

-Claude:  I recommend you clone this repo, and then in that directory, run `make install-clojure`
+Claude:  I recommend you clone this repo, and then in that directory, run `make install-clojure` and then `make claude-sandbox-all`

 ## 📁 Files in This Repo